izmystic/kookykraft/README.md

 - [**Traveler's Backpack**](https://modrinth.com/mod/travelersbackpack) - Unique and upgradeable backpacks with customisation, Curios API/Trinkets integration and more!
 - [**Trimmable Tools**](https://modrinth.com/mod/trimmable-tools) - Trim your tools!
 - [**Trinkets Compat Layer for Accessories**](https://modrinth.com/mod/accessories-tc-layer) - A Compatibility layer for mods using the Trinkets API to work with Accessories
+- [**Uranus**](https://modrinth.com/mod/uranus) - A Library contains animation engine, object helper and so on.
+Partly based on LLibrary and Citadel.
 - [**Vein Mining**](https://modrinth.com/mod/vein-mining) - A lightweight, highly configurable Vein Mining enchantment for tools.
 - [**Very Many Players (Fabric)**](https://modrinth.com/mod/vmp-fabric) - A Fabric mod designed to improve server performance at high playercounts.
 - [**Visual Workbench**](https://modrinth.com/mod/visual-workbench) - Items stay inside of crafting tables and are also rendered on top.
 It's really fancy!